 - Director Jennifer Q. Lu, firstname.lastname@example.org

 Our research, undergraduate, and graduate training and educational outreach programs are carefully designed to mirror NASA MIRO objectives.
-Our goals are to:
+Our goals include:

-- Enhance the Scientific Environment at UC Merced by Recruiting and retaining high-caliber faculty and promising graduate students, as well as building materials science research facilities
+- Enhancing the scientific environment at UC Merced by recruiting and retaining high-caliber faculty and promising graduate students, as well as building facilities for materials science research. facilities

-- Impact Education at UC Merced and Beyond by inspiring and training a new generation of STEM workers in a multidisciplinary materials research environment—particularly underrepresented and underprivileged students.
+- Impacting education at UC Merced and beyond by inspiring and training a new generation of STEM workers in a multidisciplinary materials research environment—particularly underrepresented and underprivileged students.

-- Drive Research at UC Merced by promoting innovative and collaborative research in functional nanomaterials for energy and sensing for NASA missions and for needs here on Earth.
+- Driving research at UC Merced by promoting innovative and collaborative research in functional nanomaterials for energy and sensing for NASA missions and for needs here on Earth.